 “We had some events (when The Grove first opened) where we were getting to know our operations and they didn’t (go well),” Herlinsky said.
-“We had trouble with the town and residents complained… we’re trying to be good neighbors.”
+“We had trouble with the town and … we’re trying to be good neighbors.”

 “We haven’t had (those problems) for almost a year now,” he added.
 “We welcome the town’s input.
 If we ever do come up to the (facility’s maximum occupancy of) 726… (We want to) be ready to handle that.

 Frank Ingram, a board member from the nearby condominiums on Little Falls Road, said he inspected the buffer zone between The Grove and his property and he and fellow residents saw no problem with the proposed parking lot extension.